git-town/git-town/README.md

 ## Develop your own scripts

 * run all tests: `cucumber`
-* run a single test: `cucumber -n 'scenario or feature name`
+* run a single test: `cucumber -n 'scenario or feature name'`

 Some background on the code structure: